UtsahaJoshi/vocab-bot-python/README.md

   5. Replace "password" with the valid password of your account.
   6. Replace "user_fb_custom_url" with a valid custom URL name of a user. *important: The custom URL name must be of a user from the friend's list.
   7. Run the script.

+# Contribution

+Anyone is allowed to make contributions to this script.

+# License

+To the extent possible under law, the author has waived all copyrights and related or neighboring rights to this work.